-See separate leaflets called Carpal Tunnel Syndrome and Tendinopathy and Tenosynovitis (Tendinosis) for more details.
+See the separate leaflets called Carpal Tunnel Syndrome and Tendinopathy and Tenosynovitis (Tendinosis) for more details.
 These conditions may be due to, or be made worse by, repetitive tasks.
 However, these syndromes are also common in people who have not done repetitive tasks.
-These syndromes may have other symptoms such as swelling, inflammation, nerve compression problems, etc.
+These syndromes may have other symptoms such as swelling, inflammation, and nerve compression problems.

 This is where symptoms do not fit into a well-defined syndrome.
 Also, there are no objective or measurable signs such as inflammation, swelling or problems with nerve function.
 It is sometimes called diffuse RSI or nonspecific pain syndrome.

-However, the precise reason why RSI develops is not clear.
-In many cases there is no swelling or inflammation and there are no other obvious problems which develop in the muscles or tendons, and yet symptoms develop.
+However, the precise reason why repetitive strain injury develops is not clear.
+In many cases there is no swelling or inflammation and there are no other obvious problems which develop in the muscles and tendons, and yet symptoms develop.
 Also, it is not clear why some people develop RSI and not others who do the same repetitive tasks.

 Research suggests that psychosocial workplace factors (which usually means stress at work) can also contribute to RSI.
 It may be that stress increases muscle tension and/or affects how the body feels pain in general.